lenderpanel

 Recently asked questions about conveyancing in Bewdley

-Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a simple, chain free conveyancing.
+Yesterday I discovered that there is a flying freehold issue on a property I put an offer in last month in what should have been a simple, chain free conveyancing.
 Bewdley is the location of the property.
-Is there any advice you can impart?
+Can you shed any light on this issue?

 Flying freeholds in Bewdley are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Bewdley you would need to get your solicitor to go through the deeds thoroughly.
+Even where you use a solicitor outside Bewdley you must be sure that your lawyer goes through the deeds diligently.
 Your lender may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Bewdley may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

-The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of comprehensive investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action placing reliance on this information before getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more comprehensive due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There may be additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before getting professional advice.

 Last updated